If you are a music teacher or workshop leader, or are looking for work in this area, you will find lots of useful information in this section

 A trainee scheme for musicians and music leaders interested in gaining hands-on leadership experience working within education and community settings.

-A bursary scheme that aims to provide a structured apprenticeship for a performer or composer wanting to develop their education and workshop skills within the Community and Education Department at Wigmore Hall.
+A, 11-month bursary scheme that aims to provide a structured apprenticeship for a musician wanting to develop their workshop leadership skills in the context of the learning and participation events and projects at Wigmore Hall.
 For details of the next scheme, check Wigmore Hall's website.